-From my own experience, it took me 3 months from the point of starting collecting all documents, accreditation, translation, etc., till I finally applied for a visa.
+From my own experience, it took me three months from the point of starting collecting all documents, accreditation, translation, etc., till I finally applied for a visa.
 Don’t forget to add another 2-3 weeks till you receive the residence permit card.

 2. Apply for an Austrian student visa

 Once you get admission into a recognized university, you can apply for a visa.
 You can do it at the nearest embassy or consulate office of Austria in your home country.
 However, the fastest way will be directly in Austria.
-The application can be done in the foreign registration office of the town where your university is located.
+The application can be made in the foreign registration office of the town where your university is located.

-Read all detailed information here.
+Read all the detailed information here.